netxms/netxms-doc/admin/object-management.rst

        tool purpose.
    * - Command
      - Command that should be executed on a local machine
+   * - TCP tunnel
+     - If enabled, on object tool execution management client will open a local port and establish tunnel via the server and via a proxy agent.
+Proxy should have ``EnableTCPProxy=yes`` in it's configuration file.
+The following macros can be used in command field:

+       - ``${local-address}`` - local IP address
+       - ``${local-port}`` - local port number

    * - Command generated output
      - If this option is selected, then command execution will open a window with output of the command.